 Figure 52: Illustration on to check the propagation model results

-If you choose one parameter as a distribution (for instance distance), then the button <generate sorted samples > is activated.
+If one parameter is chosen as a distribution (for instance distance), then the button <generate sorted samples > is activated.
 Pressing it enables you to plot your results according to a sorted X-axis from min to max.